 What Temperature Should The Burgers Be Cooked At?

 Different agencies require you to cook certain types of meat at particular temperatures.
-This is to make the meat safe from bacteria and other harmful microorganisms.
+This is to make the meat healthier to eat and safe from bacteria and other harmful microorganisms.

 Turkey burgers require to be cooked at 165 degrees Fahrenheit.
 You can measure the temperature of the burger by using a meat probe to get an accurate measurement.

 Beef burgers require a lower 145 degrees Fahrenheit for the meat to be considered safe when cooked.
 As you can see, turkey burgers require more heat but they cook just as fast.

 This is because of the fat content of the beef burgers.
 It prolongs the cooking process since you will need to properly cook the fats off so the meat will be tastier when it is cooked.

 The fats also add moisture to the burgers so it takes longer periods of time for it to reach higher temperatures.

 Turkey burgers do not face that problem so they reach higher temperatures sooner.